Kinziger leads Illinois State against Ohio after 20-point outing - WTOP News

 Normal, Illinois; Tuesday, 8 p.m.
 EST

-BOTTOM LINE: Illinois State takes on Ohio after Johnny Kinziger scored 20 points in Illinois State’s 77-68 victory over the North Dakota State Bison.
+BOTTOM LINE: Illinois State hosts Ohio after Johnny Kinziger scored 20 points in Illinois State’s 77-68 victory against the North Dakota State Bison.

-Illinois State went 10-6 at home last season while going 15-17 overall.
-The Redbirds averaged 11.9 points off of turnovers, 10.0 second-chance points and 14.7 bench points last season.
+Illinois State finished 10-6 at home last season while going 15-17 overall.
+The Redbirds averaged 5.6 steals, 2.3 blocks and 11.0 turnovers per game last season.

-Ohio finished 14-6 in MAC play and 5-7 on the road a season ago.
-The Bobcats gave up 70.0 points per game while committing 17.2 fouls last season.
+Ohio went 14-6 in MAC action and 5-7 on the road a season ago.
+The Bobcats averaged 77.3 points per game last season, 33.4 in the paint, 16.3 off of turnovers and 11.9 on fast breaks.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.